 Fibromyalgia can be greatly mitigated just by changing the food we eat.
-The food we consume can affects our hormones, our inflammation response and our body’s sensitivity.
+The food we consume can affect our hormones, our inflammation response, and our body’s sensitivity.

-The first step is knowing what foods to avoid.
-Sugar is right at the top of the list.
-Foods that contain sugar such as sodas, sweets, cakes, cookies, ice cream, etc. are best avoided.
-While we can occasionally indulge in them, these are not comfort foods that you should be eating daily.
+Sugar is at the top of the list.
+Foods that contain sugar, such as sodas, sweets, cakes, cookies, ice cream, etc., are best avoided.
+While we can occasionally indulge in them, these do not comfort foods that you should be eating daily.

-You may also like to try eliminating lactose, gluten and nightshade vegetables from your diet to decipher if you have any underlying sensitivities that are exacerbating your fibromyalgia symptoms.
-Record what you eat and how you feel in a food journal to monitor your response to the food eliminations.
+You may also like to try eliminating lactose, gluten, and nightshade vegetables from your diet to decipher if you have any underlying sensitivities that are exacerbating your fibromyalgia symptoms.
+Record what you eat and how you feel in a food journal to monitor your food elimination response.

-Next you want your diet to be rich in fruit and vegetables.
-These foods are replete in antioxidants, fiber, proteins and micronutrients that your body needs.
+These foods are replete in antioxidants, fiber, proteins, and micronutrients that your body needs.
 Consider setting a goal to eat as many colorful fruit and vegetables as you can.
-Variety is great because it ensures that your diet is balanced and you’re getting a variety of antioxidants.
+Variety is great because it ensures that your diet is balanced and you’re getting various antioxidants.

 Dark leafy greens, blueberries, dark chocolate, almond butter, coconut oil, oily fish such as tuna, salmon, and sardines are all fantastic foods that are highly beneficial to our body too.

-Meat should be consumed in moderation.
+You should consume meat in moderation.
 It’s best to stick to free-range chickens and grass-fed beef if you can.
 Of course, these will cost more, but worth every cent.

-Many fibromyalgia sufferers though have found relief in becoming vegetarian or pescatarian.
+Many people living with fibromyalgia, though, have found relief in becoming vegetarian or pescatarian.
 It’s quite a leap to go from being an omnivore to an herbivore, but if you can make the switch, you may discover that it works wonders for your condition.